THE LATEST...

 Newts and tadpoles living in a somewhat fragile harmony

-STONEHENGE in the (Rare) Snow // Part 1
+Stonehenge in the Snow

 Two moments of worship at Stonehenge: druidic song and dance within the ring of ancient stones and quiet solitude outside of them.
 I danced during both.